No Mercy (2003): Preliminary matches

 As No Mercy began Rey Mysterio faced Tajiri for the WWE Cruiserweight Championship.
 Throughout the match, both men performed many offensive maneuvers but Mysterio gained the upper hand when he performed a 619 and West Coast Pop.
 Before Mysterio could pin Tajiri, two "fans" (later revealed to be Ryan Sakoda and James Yun) interfered and distracted Mysterio.
 Following the distraction, Tajiri performed a Buzzsaw kick on Mysterio to retain the title.

 In the next match, Chris Benoit faced A-Train.
 Both men wrestled inconclusively in the early stages of the match, until Benoit performed a dragon screw legwhip on A-Train and forced A-Train to submit to the Sharpshooter to win.

 The third contest had Zach Gowen facing Matt Hardy.
 Both men performed a variety of moves on one another until Gowen performed a springboard moonsault with one leg on Hardy for the win.

 In the next match, the Basham Brothers (Doug Basham and Danny Basham) faced the Acolytes Protection Agency (Bradshaw and Faarooq).
 After both teams performed a number of offensive maneuvers on each other, Shaniqua, the Basham Brothers' valet, struck Bradshaw with a club.
 Doug then covered pinned Bradshaw.

 Main event matches

-The fifth contest was an "I Quit" match, where in order to win one competitor must force the other to say "I Quit", between WWE Chairman Vince McMahon, escorted by Sable, and SmackDown General manager Stephanie McMahon, his daughter.
+The fifth contest was an "I Quit" match between WWE Chairman Vince McMahon, escorted by Sable, and SmackDown!
+General manager Stephanie McMahon, his daughter.
 Stephanie was accompanied to the ring by her mother, Linda McMahon.
 Vince had altered the rules of the match, including the stipulation that Stephanie could defeat him by pinfall or submission, but he had to force her to quit.
-Furthermore, the loser of the match had to surrender their position in the company (Chairman or general manager for Vince and Stephanie, respectively).
+Furthermore, the loser of the match had to surrender their position in the company (chairman or SmackDown! general manager for Vince and Stephanie, respectively).
 The match ended when Vince made Stephanie pass out, by choking her out with a lead pipe.
-Linda quit the match for Stephanie by throwing in the towel, and as a result, Stephanie was removed from the position of general manager of SmackDown.
+Linda quit the match for Stephanie by throwing in the towel, and as a result, Stephanie was removed from the position of general manager of SmackDown!.